iridiumui/docs/src/docs/core/toggle/README.md

-# Hamburger Nav
+# Toggle
-The Hamburger Nav component makes it possible to create an accesible hamburger menu.
+The Toggle component is a general purpose component for showing and hiding content.

-The Hamburger Nav component can take care of things like focus trapping.
-It can be combined with the [Breakpoint](../../helpers/breakpoint/) component to only show it on mobile devices.
-It can also be combined with other components such as the Click Outside to close the navigation on desktop.
+The Toggle component can be used for things like building a hamburger navigation or showing a pop up.
+Some other components, such as the [Modal](../../core/modal/) component, is built on top of the toggle component.

 ## Props